Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 This interplay between genes and environment shapes the embodied brain throughout our lives.
 Emphasizing its role in childhood, physician and addictions expert Gabor Maté maintains: “The three environmental conditions absolutely essential to optimal human brain development are nutrition, physical security, and consistent emotional nurturing” (185).

-And at any age, existing in a socially and cognitively enriched environment is conducive to neural health and regeneration.
+At any stage of our life, a social and sane environment is valuable for neural health and regeneration.
 Animal studies have shown that living in stimulating settings or engaging in regular mental training increases brain weight by 5 percent in the cerebral cortex (and up to 9 percent in targeted brain areas), with neurons increasing in size, blood supply, number of branches, and number of connections (Doidge 43).
 (Makes studying for exams more appealing, hey?)

 Other things that move the needle include novelty (rather than just doing the same old thing), physical movement (even “just” walking), and mindfulness (including meditation but also single-tasking and paying attention to one thing at time).
-These, along with existing in an enriched environment and consuming enriching content, have been proven to promote neurogenesis.
+These, together with living in an enriched surrounding and taking in enriching content, have been thought to improve neurogenesis.

 The brain is not a passive recipient of such influences any more than it is of genetic code.
 Rather, it is an active participant.
 It takes form and re-forms in response to interactions of the whole body-mind within an environmental and genetic context (post-Heaven meets pre-Heaven, in Chinese Medicine parlance).

-This interface and interaction is the stuff of experience, and experience shapes a plastic brain.
-As we act in the world and are acted upon, new connections are formed and pre-existing pathways light up with new use.
+This interface and connection is the element of experience, and experience forms a plastic brain.
+As we exist in the world and respond to its actions, new interactions are created and already existing pathways illuminate with new use.

 And, as conscious beings able to observe and influence how we respond to environmental stimuli, we “co-create” our “destiny” (Lipton 104).
 Manifestations include subtle shifts as well as dramatic transformations in cognitive abilities, emotional tendencies, motor skills, sensory sensitivity, and conscious or subconscious habits and routines.